dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 ## Prerequisites

 - You have [configured the dbt Semantic Layer](/docs/use-dbt-semantic-layer/setup-sl) and are using dbt v1.6 or higher.
-- You have a Google account with access to Google Sheets.
-- You can install Google add-ons.
+- You need a Google account with access to Google Sheets and the ability to install Google add-ons.
-- You have a [dbt Cloud Environment ID]((/docs/use-dbt-semantic-layer/setup-sl#set-up-dbt-semantic-layer)) and a [service token](/docs/dbt-cloud-apis/service-tokens) to authenticate with from a dbt Cloud account.
+- You have a [dbt Cloud Environment ID](/docs/use-dbt-semantic-layer/setup-sl#set-up-dbt-semantic-layer) and a [service token](/docs/dbt-cloud-apis/service-tokens) to authenticate with from a dbt Cloud account.
 - You must have a dbt Cloud Team or Enterprise [account](https://www.getdbt.com/pricing).
 Suitable for both Multi-tenant and Single-tenant deployment.
   - Single-tenant accounts should contact their account representative for necessary setup and enablement.